How to use AI to search Confluence or Notion: A complete guide

 What is Notion AI search?

 Notion AI uses a Q&A feature that feels more like a conversation.
 You can ask it questions, and it will scan your entire Notion workspace to find the answers.
-Notion’s main advantage is its ability to connect to a handful of popular external apps, like Google Drive and Slack.
+Notion’s approach allows it to connect to a handful of popular external apps, like Google Drive and Slack.
 This lets its AI search for information outside of Notion itself.
-It works like a chatbot, meaning you can ask follow-up questions and dig deeper to find exactly what you’re looking for.
+It works like a chatbot, meaning you can ask follow-up questions and dig deeper to find what you’re looking for.

 A screenshot of the Notion Q&A feature, illustrating how to use AI to search Notion.